xytis/GURPS/Campaigns/Ravnica/pc_shinigami.md

 as The Blue Exile.
 He hunted down Rakdos assassins and slayed them with his mighty two handed sword.
 He was slain in a duel by the Massacre Girl.
 It is unknown if he ever found the assassin that killed his wife.

+## The witch

+You are sitting in a bright room under a table.
+You are playing with a plush bear.
+You wiggle his arms as if he wants to hug you, you lift him up for an embrace.
+Music is playing somewhere in the distance.
+Suddenly it stops.
+Everything turns red.
+A decapitated head with both eyes gouged fills the space.
+It's lips start moving but you hear no voice.
+Pale skin morphs into red scarred flesh, black straight hair spins into braids, then curves up and becomes a pair of horns.
+Black shiny eyes reflect fire from no longer empty sockets.
+World around you is shaking.
+You hear a voice, low and growling.
+You do not understand what it says.
+World goes dark.
+There are stars in the darkness.
+A door opens.
+You see your mom.
+She picks you up and brushes your hair from your face.
+You feel tears flowing down your cheeks.
+You wake up, your face is wet with tears.
+You hear the familiar low growl that keeps you company for a while now.
+Abyssal words are slowly repeated "closer, closer, closer" you feel inner heat build up in your chest.

+Explanation: Demon accompanying the assassin was given the child to dispose of.
+Instead he left the child at a random door, where Catrina and Ricardo lived.
+They took the small girl in and never told her about her this.

+## The push

+You are sitting in a dimly lit room.
+You hear door slam open and a large figure stumbling into the room.
+You hear a voice, you feel lust and anger in it, but you can't make out what it say.
+You are sitting with your back turned to the sounds.
+You dare not to look.
+You stare blankly into the wall in front.
+Groves on wooden planks begin to shift into shapes.
+You feel a dull pain in your back and head.
+Shapes start moving in front of your eyes.
+World shifts and turns crimson.
+You feel pain and something is forcing into you.
+You wake up curled up into a ball.
+Memory of pain makes you sob and tears are flowing down your cheeks.
+You are lying on a wooden floor.
+You look at the shifting grooves in the planks.
+You raise yourself against the cold ground.
+You hear a voice in your head.
+"Feed it to him".
+You look around the room.
+A hot feeling blazes inside you.
+"Feed it to him".
+You take a club and brush your pale fingers against the metal rod.
+Feeling of warm fire engulfs your cold hands.
+You wake up.
+Your palms are burning hot.
+You look at them, there are two small flames coming out from them.
+A clear demonic voice in your head speaks "performer".

+Explanation: Hatred possessed the broken girl and she took justice in her own hands.
+Read initial backstory for details.